Tyrian purple: Murex purple production in North Africa

 Murex purple was a very important industry in many Phoenician territories and Carthage was no exception.
 Traces of this once very lucrative industry are still visible in many Punic sites such as Kerkouane, Zouchis, Djerba and even in Carthage itself.
 According to Pliny, Meninx (today's Djerba) produced the best purple in Africa which was also ranked second only after Tyre's.
 It was found also at Essaouira (Morocco).
-The Royal purple or Imperial purple was probably used until the time of Augustine of Hippo (354–430 CE) and before the demise of the Roman Empire.
+The Royal purple or Imperial purple was probably used until the time of Augustine of Hippo (354–430) and before the demise of the Roman Empire.

 Dye chemistry

-Variations in colors of "Tyrian purple" from different snails are related to the presence of indigo dye (blue), 6-bromoindigo (purple), and the red 6,6′-dibromoindigo.
-Additional changes in color can be induced by debromination from light exposure (as is the case for Tekhelet) or by heat processing.
-The final shade of purple is decided by chromatogram, which can be idenfitied by HPLC analysis in a single measurement: indigotin (IND) and indirubin (INR).
+Variations in colours of "Tyrian purple" from different snails are related to the presence of indigo dye (blue), 6-bromoindigo (purple), and the red 6,6'-dibromoindigo.
+Additional changes in colour can be induced by debromination from light exposure (as is the case for Tekhelet) or by heat processing.
+The final shade of purple is decided by chromatogram, which can be identified by high performance liquid chromatography analysis in a single measurement: indigotin (IND) and indirubin (INR).
 The two are found in plant sources such as woad (Isatis tinctoria L.) and the indigo plant (Indigofera tinctoria L), as well as in several species of shellfish.

 In 1998, by means of a lengthy trial and error process, a process for dyeing with Tyrian purple was rediscovered.
 This finding built on reports from the 15th century to the 18th century and explored the biotechnology process behind woad fermentation.
 It is hypothesized that an alkaline fermenting vat was necessary.
 An incomplete ancient recipe for Tyrian purple recorded by Pliny the Elder was also consulted.
 By altering the percentage of sea salt in the dye vat and adding potash, he was able to successfully dye wool a deep purple colour.

 Recent research in organic electronics has shown that Tyrian purple is an ambipolar organic semiconductor.
 Transistors and circuits based on this material can be produced from sublimed thin-films of the dye.
 The good semiconducting properties of the dye originate from strong intermolecular hydrogen bonding that reinforces pi stacking necessary for transport.

 Modern hue rendering

 True Tyrian purple, like most high-chroma pigments, cannot be accurately rendered on a standard RGB computer monitor.
-Ancient reports are also not entirely consistent, but these swatches give a rough indication of the likely range in which it appeared.
+Ancient reports are also not entirely consistent, but these swatches give a rough indication of the likely range in which it appeared: